pippijn/sint/sint-ftl/docs/optimize/main_playbook.md

 ## Workflow Loop

 ### 1. Generate Data
-Run the solver with sufficient steps. **Always invoke the script directly, do not use python3.** Use `--output-dir .` to save logs in the current directory.
+Run the solver with sufficient steps. **Always invoke the script directly, do not use python3.**
+*   **Rule:** Use `--output-dir trajectories` for all runs. **Do NOT use versioned directories** (e.g., `trajectories_v2`).
+*   **Reason:** The `codebase_investigator` has a limited turn count.
+Providing it with multiple historical snapshots will cause it to run out of turns or get confused by outdated behavior.
+By overwriting the `trajectories` folder, you ensure the Investigator focuses exclusively on the *current* failure modes and performance gaps.

 **Single Seed:**
 ```bash